aaronkjin/mentore/README.md

 The frontend presents a digital UI, designed for intuitive user interactions.
 It facilitates the input of user information, displaying tailored mentor matches with rich profiles and interactive elements, ensuring a seamless user journey from query to connection.

+## Contributing

+We welcome contributions!
+If you're interested in helping improve Mentore, please fork the repository and submit a pull request with your proposed changes.
+For major changes, please open an issue first to discuss what you would like to change.

 ## License

 Not for public release.
 Do not copy, do not distribute.

 ## Contact

+For inquiries or further information, reach out to us at:

 - aaronkjin@gmail.com or aaronjin@stanford.edu.
 - sarveshrbabu@gmail.com or sarveshb@stanford.edu.